Audi Q6 e-tron Review & Prices

 Reliability and problems

-The Q6’s underpinnings are new, and there’s so much tech that there is potential for teething problems - the earlier Q8 e-tron had issues with things like its electric door mirrors, for example.
+The Q6’s underpinnings are relatively new, and there’s so much tech that there is potential for teething problems - the earlier Q8 e-tron had issues with things like its electric door mirrors, for example.
 However, we’ll give the Q6 e-tron the benefit of the doubt until it’s been on sale for a while.

 Yes, orders are open now and first deliveries of the Q6 e-tron will hit the roads in late summer 2024.